deco3500-2017/TeamBeyondBeingThere/README.md

 If our concept was fully developed and widely used by UQ students, a new club and event operating mode would be created.
 Users will be offered a simple way to find out which clubs to join and which events to participate in by their preferences without the limitation of time and space, and do not have to be worried about missing the Market Day which is the key node of attending clubs and events at present.

-All in all, the application can not only simplify the process of participating clubs and arranging club events for all users but also enhance the connections between the club and its members, which can significantly promote the development of UQ social clubs.
+All in all, the application can not only simplify the process of joining clubs and holding club events for all users but also enhance the connections between the club and its members, which can significantly promote the development of UQ social clubs.